Karthik150502-2/resizify-images/README.md

 ![image](https://github.com/user-attachments/assets/6e82c8d2-c696-4076-931b-938104f8d6e5)

-3. Give it a name and chose the environment which you would like to clone, for your new environment.
+3. Give it a name and choose the environment which you would like to clone, for your new environment.

 ![image](https://github.com/user-attachments/assets/7526ea5d-149a-40ea-84ae-0d453f8ec91c)

 4. Now you have your new gadget environment to work with.

-5. You need to copy all the setting from your cloned environment, since the configurations would be reset when you clone a new environment.
+5. You need to copy all the settings from your cloned environment, since the configurations would be reset when you clone a new environment.
 - The environment variables, go to the gadget development env of your app, and from **settings > Environment variables**, copy the variables to your environment.

-- Except for **"GADGET_PUBLIC_MANTLE_APP_ID"** and **"MANTLE_API_KEY"**, for this you need to create new dev app link from Heymantle using the Client Id, and Client Secret of the partner's app, and they it would spit out a Mantle Public App ID and an API key whose value you would need to replace with the values of **"GADGET_PUBLIC_MANTLE_APP_ID"** and **"MANTLE_API_KEY"**, reference: [Heymantle Docc](heymantle.com/docs/)
+- Except for **"GADGET_PUBLIC_MANTLE_APP_ID"** and **"MANTLE_API_KEY"**, for this you need to create new dev app link from Heymantle using the Client Id, and Client Secret of the partner's app, and they it would spit out a Mantle Public App ID and an API key whose value you would need to replace with the values of **"GADGET_PUBLIC_MANTLE_APP_ID"** and **"MANTLE_API_KEY"**, reference: [Heymantle Docs](heymantle.com/docs/)

 ![image](https://github.com/user-attachments/assets/6850022e-8def-4cd3-a409-ab2e2ad6b1fa)